k4cper-g/heart_disease_pred/README.md

 ## ENG

-The project was carried out as an end-of-semester project for the "Intelligent Data Processing Systems" specialization.
+This work was carried out as an end-of-semester project for the "Intelligent Data Processing Systems" specialization.
 It proposes two models developed using the Bayesian probabilistic algorithm.
 The goal of the models is to detect signs of heart disease and then determine whether a given patient shows disease tendencies based on medical examination data.

 ### Model 1:
 An approach entirely focused on accurately assessing whether a patient is healthy or sick - a binary model.
 It exhibits a higher average accuracy - 86%.